Parth-ctrl490/bookstore/README.md

 # bookstore
-this conatins all important codes in html,css and js for online bookstore.
+this contains all important codes in html,css and js for online bookstore.